kimintime/fs13-CSS-website-public/README.md

 ## About this storefront:

-This storefront template website was created with some heavy CSS, experimenting with animations and hover effects, as well as using display flex and grid layout.
+This storefront template website was created with some heavy CSS, experimenting with animations and hover effects, as well as using display flex and grid layout, and was inspired by https://maido-dark.fueko.net.

 ## Personal Comment